 No matter what variety of citrus you pick the plant loves sunshine.
 If you don’t get at least six hours of sunshine during the summer season you may consider using LED lights.
 Be sure the citrus plant is in a great sunshine zone in your greenhouse or garden patio.

 Growing citrus in the greenhouse or dome doesn’t protect the plant from pest.
 Be sure to check your plants regularly for critters such as ants, aphids and scale.
 Ants domesticate many pests that damage plants and citrus trees, and ants will move those bugs from one food source to the next.
 Ants love the sticky residue left behind by scale so keep this under control by applying fungistatic soap or natural methods like releasing ladybugs.
-The links provided are products I have used in the past and recommend. 🐞
+The link provided are products I have used in the past and recommend. 🐞